Skip to main content

 Boston Scientific supply chain

-We have strong engagement with our suppliers through supply agreements, quality agreements and/or purchase order terms and conditions.
-These contracts include agreement to comply with all laws and regulations applicable to the supply of the service or material.
-Our Supplier Quality team is responsible for ensuring that our vendors understand what is required to meet Boston Scientific’s quality standards.
-We also monitor our supplier performance through desktop and on-site audits, while continually monitoring incoming material KPIs to confirm compliance with performance and quality standards.
-Additionally, and we have in place a Supplier Resiliency and Risk program which uses internal systems as well as a third-party platform to monitor risk.
-This system alerts us to supply issues throughout our supply chain based on publicly available information, including those presenting risks in the corporate social responsibility area.
+We monitor our supplier performance through desktop and on-site audits, while continually monitoring incoming material key performance indicators to confirm compliance with performance and quality standards.
+Additionally, we have in place a Supplier Resiliency and Risk program which uses internal systems as well as a third-party platform to monitor risk.
+This system alerts us to supply issues throughout our supply chain based on publicly available information, including those presenting risks related to corporate responsibility.

 Boston Scientific Corporation